The Death Gate Cycle: Elves

 Elves are generally taller and more slender than humans and have a greatly extended lifespan.
 Their longer lives tend to breed a lack of urgency in their outlook, sometimes problematic in dealings with the comparatively impatient humans.
 Elven magic is considered part of the Physical Masteries, which "tend to use and make use of physical objects in the world about the wizard."
 For instance, this allows for the creation of "smart" self-targeting arrows, flying dragonships, magical submarines, protective charms against human magics, fabric as hard as steel and other mechanical devices with enhanced capabilities.
 As with human magic, elven magic is used to balance the elven deficiencies in mechanical, physical, and technical fields.
 They can also weave magical messages into songs.
 Elves must both speak and gesture to cast their magic, and the magic contained in songs can be triggered by anyone capable of singing it since the magic is not dependent on a wizard, thus making it possible for humans to trigger elven magic in this form.
 In Dragon Wing, this explains how humans have been able to use songs to trigger a nostalgia so intense that the elves of Arianus have formed an open rebellion against their ruler.

 In contrast, the Kenkari, an isolated group of powerful elven magi on Arianus, also employ a very specialised form of magic based on the spirit which allows them to communicate with the souls of others, living or dead and on one occasion have been shown to change their forms into their order's symbol; the butterfly, which is a glaring exception to the mechanical focus.
 However, this can possibly be explained by their use of song in these communications, as well as their use of a special box to transport souls and a cathedral designed to contain the captured souls.

 Dwarves

 Dwarves are short and stocky compared to the other races, such that humans and elves would have to go down on one knee to converse with a dwarf eye-to-eye.
 In fact, doing so is considered a mark of respect towards a dwarf.
 As is typical in portrayals of dwarves, they prefer to live in dark, underground areas, and they also possess an innate sense of direction superior to that of humans or elves.
 Dwarves have no magical abilities of their own, although certain dwarves of Pryan make very rudimentary use of Sartan magic through triggering its representations in songs and runes carved onto amulets.
 On Arianus, they are known as "Gegs".
-On Abarrach, they were known as the Little People, and were the only mensch race durable enough to survive in the harsch conditions of Abarrach for a while.
+On Abarrach, they were known as the Little People, and were the only mensch race durable enough to survive in the harsh conditions of Abarrach for a while.